kksk-foundation-libraries/com.chromosphere/com.chromosphere.microservice.launcher/README.md

 ## Purpose

-Because I don't want to deriver "Uber.jar" and "Big Container Image", So I need a launcher for sepalated jar file.
+Because I don't want to deliver "Uber.jar" and "Big Container Image", So I need a launcher for sepalated jar file.

 ## 1. Kumuluz EE Launcher